 No one has favorited this theater yet

-The Garden Theatre, one of C. Howard Crane’s earliest neighborhood theaters in Detroit, opened in 1912, and could seat a little over 900.
-It was one of the largest theaters built outside downtown at the time.
+The Garden Theatre, one of C. Howard Crane’s earliest neighborhood theatres in Detroit, opened December 29, 1912, and could seat a little over 900.
+It was one of the largest theatres built outside downtown at the time.

 Its auditorium featured, as the name implies, garden-style decoration, giving patrons the feeling of being outside amidst fake vines and birds.

 It originally hosted both live stage shows and motion pictures, though later the live performances were dropped.

 The Garden Theatre was closed in 1949, but in the 1950’s, was used as a nightclub.
 In the 1960’s, as the so-called Cass Corridor, along Woodward Avenue, where the theatre was located, declined, so did the Garden Theatre.

 By then, it had reopened as an adults-only theatre, called the Peek-A-Rama.
 On December 12, 1974 it was renamed the Sassy Cat Adult Theatre.
 Its neighbors included a strip club and a pornographic book store.